danistrebel/genai-factory/README.md

 ### Create and control projects outside genai-factory

-You can create and control projects outside genai-factory.
+You can leverage existing projects, setup outside genai-factory.
 Genai-factory will only deploy resources and applications within these projects.

-To do so, make sure your `terraform.tfvars` contains this configuration:
+To do so, make sure your factory [0-projects](#0-projects) `terraform.tfvars` contains this configuration:

 ```hcl
 project_config = {